JohannesBuchner/BXA/doc/xspec-analysis.rst

 You can freeze the parameters you do not want to investigate, but BXA only modifies the parameters specified.

-You can also define your own prior function, which accepts transforms unit variables unto the values needed for each parameter.
+You can also define your own prior functions, which transform unit variables unto the values needed for each parameter.
-See the `UltraNest documentation on priors <https://johannesbuchner.github.io/UltraNest/priors.html>`_ for more details.
+See the `UltraNest documentation on priors <https://johannesbuchner.github.io/UltraNest/priors.html>`_ for more details about this concept.
 The script `examples/xspec/example_advanced_priors.py <https://github.com/JohannesBuchner/BXA/blob/master/examples/xspec/example_advanced_priors.py>`_
 gives an example of such a custom prior function.